DenTelezhkin/DTTableViewManager/Documentation/DTTableViewManager 5.0 migration guide.md

 In 4.x release `DTTableViewManager` itself served as table view updater, implementing `StorageUpdating` protocol.
 5.0 release introduces new property - `tableViewUpdater`, that holds table view updater object.
 All previous logic was extracted to separate `TableViewUpdater` class.

-Also, if you want to work with CoreData and NSFetchedResultsController, just call:
+If you want to work with CoreData and NSFetchedResultsController, just call:

 ```swift
 manager.tableViewUpdater = manager.coreDataUpdater()